tisl-lab/zotero-obsidian-workflow/README.md

 ### Step 2
 - Read your paper in Zotero
-- Leverage Zotero's colour system to define your note-taking strategy
+- Leverage Zotero color's system to define your note-taking strategy
 - Here is the strategy I use for the current workflow (you can adapt the template to your own need!):
     - I use all 5 colors for highlighting:
         - Yellow is used for the contributions of the paper